JeffNeff/Triggermesh-Quick-Start/Next-Steps/README.md

 `./Step5/AdvancedRouting/` - Use one of the Triggermesh event routing mechanisms to route events.

 `./Step6/Testing/` - Use the Triggermesh testing framework to test your Triggermesh components.

+`./Step7/BringYourOwn/` - Bring your own data to the Triggermesh ecosystem.